iyadkhattab/supermarket-app/README.md

-# supermarket-app
-the final test for the sprints X microsoft app development course Supermarcket App
+Supermarcket App
 This project is a Flutter application designed to simulate a basic online supermarket experience.
 It allows users to navigate through product listings and view "hot offers."
 The application focuses on demonstrating fundamental Flutter UI/UX principles and navigation.